vrijraj/gradus-vrijraj/content/hello.md

 ---
-title: 'How to Deploy a Gemini-powered chat app on firebase'
+title: 'Send notifications for a web app using Cloud Messaging and Cloud Functions'
 description: 'Learn why variables are useful in programming, as well as how to define and update variables in your Kotlin code.'
-slug: 'hello'
+slug: 'firebase-cloud-functions'
 author: 'Vrijraj Singh'
 categories: 'Technology'
 label: